-3.3 Qualified Products (Approved Materials)
+3.2 Qualified Products

 The Materials Bureau maintains the Qualified Products List (QPL).
 MDT confirms the materials appearing on the QPL meet the specifications described in the product specific item.
 Some materials may be accepted through the QPL or by product specific testing.
-Materials that are required to be on the QPL are highlighted in yellow within the table.
+Materials that are required to be on the QPL are identified on the Materials Index table and highlighted in yellow within the MT 601 table.
 Specifics on the QPL program can be found at the following link: MDT's Qualified Products List.

-3.4 Certification/Visual Inspection
+3.3 Certification

-Acceptance of an established product may be made by the field, based on Certificate of Compliance (Cert of Comp) or Product Data Sheet (Data Sheet), visual inspection of the material's condition and/or previous satisfactory field performance.
+Acceptance of an established product may be made by the field, based on Certificate of Compliance (Cert of Comp) or Product Data Sheet (Data Sheet).
 When a Cert of Comp or Data Sheet is required, the inspector must verify that the material received matches the Cert of Comp or Data Sheet and meets the contract requirements.

-- Certificates of Compliance state the material meets the contract requirements.
+- Certificates of Compliance state the material meets the contract requirements or indicates specific test results or values correspond with specific material items, batches, lots, etc. identified on the Certificate.
 A manufacturer's authorized representative must sign the certificate.
 Clearly identify each lot of certified materials or assemblies delivered to the work in the Certificate of Compliance.
 Materials or assemblies used on the basis of Certificates of Compliance may be sampled and tested at any time.
 Materials not meeting contract requirements will be rejected. - Product Data Sheets describes the mechanical, thermal, physical, chemical, and specific properties of the product.
 Product Data Sheets must contain relevant standards, test methods, and results for applicable materials and subcomponents showing products to be in compliance with contract requirements.